- Succulent Care

 The term “soft succulents” (also known as “tender succulents”) covers a broad range of succulents that are less tolerant of cold temperatures than “hardy” succulents.
 We typically consider plants rated USDA Zone 9 (20 to 30 F) and above to be Soft Succulents, but some plants in the category go as low as Zone 7 (0 to 10 F).

-All Hardy Succulents are hardy to USDA Zone 5 (-20 F) unless otherwise noted.
-Some varieties, such as a number of the Sedum and Jovibarba heuffelii, can be grown in Zone 4 or Zone 3.
+All Hardy succulents are hardy to USDA Zone 5 (-20 F) unless otherwise noted.
+Some varieties, such as a number of the Sedum and Sempervivum heuffelii, can be grown in Zone 4 or Zone 3.
 A number of hardy succulents will change colors or go dormant (lose their leaves) in order to survive the winter cold.
 Click here for more info on winter changes.

 Soft Succulent hardiness varies among the different types.
 All can be grown outside in frost free areas (USDA Zone 10 and higher).
 Almost everywhere, they can be grown in containers and moved inside for the winter.

 Garden Soil and Potting Mix